Skip to content

 How You Can Contribute

 We welcome contributions of all kinds!
-Whether you're fixing bugs, adding new features, or improving documentation, your help is greatly appreciated.
-To get started:
+Whether you're fixing bugs, adding new controllers, reviewing code, or improving documentation, your help is greatly appreciated.
+See the Contributing guide to get started.

-Join us on kubernetes slack, on #gophercloud.
+Join us on Kubernetes Slack in #gophercloud.
 Visit slack.k8s.io for an invitation.